josquin-research-project/jrp-scores/README.md

 A peculiar aspect in music of the sixteenth century (from a modern viewpoint) is an incomplete notation of accidentals needed for performance.
 Editorial accidentals have been added to these scores to realize the performance practice of the time.
-An "i" immediately following an accidental indicates that it was not written in the original notation and is added as an interpretation of the original intent.
+An "i" character immediately following an accidental indicates that it was not written in the original notation and is added as an interpretation of the original intent.
 When written without an "i" after it, the accidental is found in the original notation, either from the key signature, or an explicit accidental written immediately before the note.

 Another conceptual difference is the use of mensuration signs.
 These evolved (decayed) into modern time signatures.
 The most